1: 6/26/2023 - 7/9/2023

 The ideal student for this class will already have a foundation in rhythm and percussion, dance, or both, and an interest in world music generally, if not African music specifically.
 The class would also be great for students studying African history or language, with a strong sense of rhythm if they aren't already musicians or dancers.

 Personal Statement: Describe your interest in the course, as well as any relevant experience, including course work or extracurricular musical or dance experience.
-Include the link to your video audition on your personal statement.

 Francis Kofi Akotuah is a drummer from Ghana, West Africa.
 Born and raised in the capital city of Accra, Francis has been steeped in the sounds of Ghana’s many musical cultures since childhood.
 Francis taught at the University of Ghana School of Performing Arts for 18 years before moving to the U.S. in 2016.
 He is now based in the Bay Area, teaching students of all ages at the East Bay Center for the Performing Arts as well directing Ghanaian ensembles at UC Santa Cruz, Sacramento State University, and the UCLA Herb Alpert School of Music.